 If $\omega \neq \vec k \cdot \vec v$, this phase changes in time—the emitter moves through crests and troughs, and any effect it has on the wave averages out over time.
 But if

 the emitter always sits at the same phase of the wave.
 There is a resonance: the emitter can continuously feed energy into (or extract energy from) this particular wave mode.
-These are the waves that survive in the wake pattern.
+My assumption is that while I do not understand the exact mechanism, these are the waves that survive in the wake pattern.

 Figure 1: A wave satisfying the resonance condition $\omega = \vec k \cdot \vec v$.
 The emitter (marked point) always sees the same local wave pattern.